KULL-Centre/papers/2021/SAXS-pesce-et-al/README.md

 The conformational ensembles can be found at https://doi.org/10.5281/zenodo.4817583

 ### List of content
-- **GRID_scripts**: Bash scripts and python scripts to generate grids, run Pepsi-SAXS/FoXS and iBME.
+- **GRID_scripts**: Bash scripts and python scripts to run Pepsi-SAXS/FoXS and iBME.
 - **test_iBME_GRIDSCAN**: Contains files for generating the syntehtic experimental SAXS data and the synthetic priors used in the test of iBME and grid scanning, as well as the notebooks that shows how the synthetic data were generated and how tests and analyses were done.